-To some people it sounds like common sense and to others it sounds overly simple, but letting your garage floor warm up from its cold journey is a very important part of getting your garage floor installed properly.
+To some people, it sounds like common sense, and to others, it sounds overly simple, but letting your garage floor warm up from its cold journey is a very important part of getting your garage floor appropriately installed.

-PVC mats are vert rigid when they are cold.
-Containment mats are very hard to assemble when they are below freezing.
+PVC mats are very rigid when they are cold.
+Containment mats are tough to assemble when they are below freezing.
 Simply letting the products warm up in the house overnight will make your installation much more manageable.
 If you are in parts of the country where you have direct sunlight, even in winter, leaving the product in the sun can be effective too.

-Once your floor is warmed up, you can install it in any temperature.
+Once your floor is warmed up, you can install it at any temperature.
 Cool temperatures will not affect a garage floor mat or garage floor tile once it has been installed.

 It is important to leave expansion gaps as your floor will expand come summer.